 (iii) Rift between Congress and Muslim League: In 1937, the Congress rejected the Muslim League’s proposal for a joint Congress-League government in the United Provinces.
 This annoyed the League.

-(viii) Mass agitation and riots: After the failure of the Cabinet Mission, the Muslim League decided on mass agitation for winning its Pakistan demand.
+(vii) Mass agitation and riots: After the failure of the Cabinet Mission, the Muslim League decided on mass agitation to win its Pakistan demand.
 It announced 16 August 1946 as “Direct Action Day”.
 On this day riots broke out in Calcutta, lasting several days and resulting in the death of thousands of people.
 By March 1947, violence had spread to different parts of Northern India.